cran/QuantileNPCI/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of QuantileNPCI is to calculate nonparametric confidence intervals for quantiles using fractional order statistics.
+The goal of QuantileNPCI is to calculate non-parametric confidence intervals for quantiles using fractional order statistics.

 ## Installation